Tropingenie/EDAutoMission/README.md

 Automatically accepts missions of a type
 (This is a work in progress so expect bugs)

+> This code is provided for archival purposes only.
+You are welcome to fork and continue development under the license terms.
+However, it is provided as-is, with no liability or warranty.

 ## Installation
 There are two ways to run the program: As a python script, or the built code.
 The raw python supports both command-line and gui control, while the built .exe only can be run through the gui.